Peter McCullough & Andrew Wakefield: Vaccines, Autism, and the CDC

 Loss of the CDC:

-Of course, now that the CDC has been gutted of mainstream scientists by the Health and Human Services Secretary Robert F. Kennedy Jr. (also notoriously opposed to childhood vaccines for decades and well-known for promoting their supposed link with ASD), the new CDC just updated its website in line with the McCullough/Wakefield report, to include a statement linking childhood vaccines with autism.
+Of course, now that the CDC has been gutted by RFK Jr. (also notoriously opposed to childhood vaccines and well-known for promoting their supposed link with ASD), the new CDC just updated its website in line with the McCullough/Wakefield report, to include a statement linking childhood vaccines with autism.
 The CDC’s website now says a link between vaccines and autism cannot be ruled out (Link).
 That’s a reversal from the CDC’s longstanding stance that there is no link.

 Response from the Medical Community: